opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 execute arbitrary calls

-cannot be called when system is paused or shutdown
+cannot be called when system is partiallyPaused or fullyPaused

 #### Parameters: